-$\boxtimes$ aleksandar.naumoski@eccf.ukim.edu.mk
+$\boxtimes aleks and ar. naumoski @eccf.ukim.edu.mk$

-ODC Abstract: This paper investigates the intercompany-specific 336+502 131.1 researched a sample of companies listed on the Macedonian stock exchanges.
-We found that the average actual growth rate for the 2010- 2019 period is only 0.38%, while the sustainable growth rate was 1.42%.
-This is because of the poor operating performance of the companies, Origina moderate leverage, and average retention ratio of 82.5% for the whole scientifi sample.
-The actual growth rate in specific years is drastically higher paper than the sustainable growth rate, while in certain years it is negative.
+UDC 336+502.
+131.1 Abstract: This paper investigates the intercompany-specific characteristics as a determinant of the sustainable growth rate.
+We researched a sample of companies listed on the Macedonian stock exchanges.
+We found that the average actual growth rate for the 2010-2019 period is only 0.38%, while the sustainable growth rate was 1.42%.
+This is because of the poor operating performance of the companies, Original scientific paper moderate leverage, and average retention ratio of 82.5% for the whole sample.
+The actual growth rate in specific years is drastically higher than the sustainable growth rate, while in certain years it is negative.
 The sustainable growth rate is positively affected by the profit margin, retention ratio, asset turnover, financial leverage, and ROE, and it is negatively affected by the operating cash flow, company size, growth opportunities, and non-debt tax shield.
-Receive Keywords: financial policy, sustainable growth rate, retention ratio, 30.05.20 22 dividend payout, North Macedonia Accepte l: JEL classification: G3; G32 20.09.20 22 JEL CIASSIFICATION: Go, Go2
+Received: 30.05.2022 Accepted: 20.09.2022 Keywords: financial policy, sustainable growth rate, retention ratio, dividend payout, North Macedonia JEL classification: G3; G32